geetarista/jquery.mapfu/README.md

   <script type='text/javascript' src='http://maps.google.com/maps/api/js?sensor=false'></script>
   <script type='text/javascript' src='jquery.js'></script>
-  <script type='text/javascript' src='jquery.mapit.js'></script>
+  <script type='text/javascript' src='jquery.mapfu.js'></script>

 Next, include a div that will hold the map:

     <div id='map'></div>

-Now just call the mapit function on a DOM element.
+Now just call the mapfu function on a DOM element.
 It is usually best to do this once the document is ready.

-    $("#map").mapit();
+    $("#map").mapfu();

 Since this just creates an empty map of the US, options must be passed to add desired functionality.

 ## Examples

-[Download the project](http://github.com/geetarista/jquery.mapit/tarball/master), then open examples.html in your browser to see a few examples.
+[Download the project](http://github.com/geetarista/jquery.mapfu/tarball/master), then open examples.html in your browser to see a few examples.

 ## Options